kevinlondon/kevinlondon.github.io/src/content/blog/2025-02-20-know-where-youre-going.md

 Know what you want — it gives you direction and focus — but stay open to changing your mind as you grow.
 Sometimes the path you start on leads somewhere unexpected but more fulfilling.
-It's okay to change course, especially when you find yourself genuinely excited about a new direction.
+It's okay to change direction, especially when you find yourself genuinely excited about a new opportunity.

-The key is intentionality: whether you're staying the course or pivoting to something new, make it a conscious choice rather than letting circumstances or others choose for you.
-My journey from cinematography to software engineering wasn't a failure of my original plan — it was a deliberate choice to follow my growing curiosity and excitement about technology.
+The key is intentionality: whether you're sticking with your current path or shifting to something new, make it a conscious choice rather than letting circumstances or others decide for you.
+My journey from cinematography to software engineering wasn't a failure of my original plan — I made a deliberate choice to pursue a growing curiosity about technology.

-Your career path doesn't have to be a straight line.
-What matters is staying true to your interests while remaining open to unexpected opportunities along the way.
+Your career doesn't have to follow a straight line.
+What matters is staying true to your interests while remaining receptive to unexpected opportunities along the way.